PanpanZheng/OCAN/README.md

-# One-Class Adversarial Nets for Fraud Detection
+# OCAN: One-Class Adversarial Nets for Fraud Detection

-In this paper, we develop one-class adversarial nets (**OCAN**) for fraud detection with only benign users as training data.
+In this paper, we develop one-class adversarial nets (OCAN) for fraud detection with only benign users as training data.

 ## Running Environment

-The main packages you need to install
+The main packages you need to install are listed as follow

 ```
 1. python 2.7